Changing the Lives of People Living in Extreme Conditions

-Extreme Response International is a humanitarian aid organization committed to changing the lives of people living in extreme, often life-threatening, situations.
+Extreme Response International is a humanitarian organization committed to changing the lives of people living in extreme, often life-threatening, situations.
 From locations in North and South America, Africa and Asia, we operate a series of programs designed to bring help and hope to those in need, with a particular emphasis on at-risk children and women.
 Our impact is strengthened through strategic partnerships with community-based organizations.
 This tactic is grounded in one of our core beliefs – that, while money is certainly a necessary component, it’s through relationships that genuine life change takes place.
 ER strives to build and maintain meaningful relationships at every level, from those we serve to strategic partners to donors to volunteers.
 A registered not-for-profit organization in the United States and Canada, ER is actively involved in nine countries.
-Our programs include outreach to orphans, dump dwellers and refugees; people infected and affected by HIV/AIDS; people with no access to clean drinking water, proper medical care or education; and people living in extreme poverty.
+Our programs include outreach to orphans, dump dwellers and refugees; people infected and affected by HIV/AIDS; people with no access to clean drinking water, proper medical care or education; human trafficking victims; and people living in extreme poverty.
 In serving the world’s poor and at-risk, we are addressing critical physical needs.
 These include, but are not limited to...

 - Shelter for the homeless